anahitajoshi/cs506-final-project/README.md

 **PROJECT DEMO VIDEO INCLUDED IN RESULTS SECTION**

 **Description of Project**
 - The project aims to predict the box office performance of a movie by analyzing both public sentiment and engagement metrics related to its trailer.
-Public discussions, particularly on platforms like YouTube and Twitter, generate valuable data on how audiences react to trailers.
-By combining sentiment analysis with engagement indicators (e.g., comment volume, likes, view count), we aim to create a model that estimates a movie's box office earnings within a short time frame after the trailer release.
+Public discussions, particularly on platforms like Twitter, generate valuable data on how audiences react to trailers.
+By combining sentiment analysis with engagement indicators and comments on a movie, we aim to create a model that estimates a movie's box office earnings within a time frame after the trailer release.

 **Goals**
 - The objective is to predict whether a movie will perform strongly at the box office by analyzing the public's initial response to its trailer.